The American Automobile Industry in World War Two

 In early 1942, the 20mm Oerlikon started appearing on U.S. Navy ships.
 By the end of the war, every Navy and U.S. Merchant Marine ship was armed with the 20mm Oerlikon for close-in defense against air attack.
 Bowser was a significant contributor to keeping these weapons firing and protecting American ships and sailors by making $15,564,000 worth of 20mm projectiles.
 Author's photo.

 Bowser had five contracts for the N-6 and N-6A flexible gun sight.
 This and the photo below show Bower-built N-6A ordered by the US Army Air Forces on contract a sight under 11107-AC-14 for $997,000 in November 1943.
+Author's photo added 10-30-2024.

-This document shows that the contract 535-AC-22707D issued in November 1941 war for the N-6 version of the gun sight.
+This document shows that the contract 535-AC-22707D issued in November 1941 was for the N-6 version of the gun sight.
 This was the first of the five contracts that Bowser had for gun sights.

-This document shows that Bowser was the only company in World War Two to manufacture both the N-6 and N-6A gun sight.
+This document shows that Bowser was the only company during World War Two to manufacture both the N-6 and N-6A gun sight.
 Both types of sights were used by both the US Army Air Forces and the Royal Air Force.

 The most noticeable difference between the N-6 and the N-6A is the mechanism for flipping the sunshade up and down.